Available Awards and Scholarships

 Solidarity Through Science Scholarship

 The Solidarity Through Science Scholarship is awarded to students studying abroad in the current Department of Biology program in Poland or other programs held in Eastern European countries.
-Applicants must complete the application below.
+This scholarship is administered through the Swenson College of Science and Engineering, more information and the application form can be found on their site.

 - Undergraduate Research Opportunities Program (UROP)